ahmali3/SQL-Election-Database/README.md

 # SQL-Election-Database
-A SQL Server database that stores data from the Canadian federal elections.
+A SQL Server database that stores data about the Canadian federal elections.